Loading...

 The prophet Isaiah, speaking of Christ, declared, “Surely he hath borne our griefs and carried our sorrows; yet we did esteem him stricken, smitten of God, and afflicted.
 But he was wounded for our transgressions, he was bruised for our iniquities; the chastisement of our peace was upon him, and with his stripes we are healed.
 All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.
 He was oppressed and he was afflicted, yet he opened not his mouth; he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he openeth not his mouth.
 He was taken from prison and from judgment and who shall declare his generation? for he was cut off out of the land of the living: and for the transgression of my people was he stricken.
 And he made his grave with the wicked, and with the rich in his death, because he hath done no violence, neither was any deceit in his mouth.”
 [Isaiah 53:4-9.]12LtMs, Ms 112, 1897, par.
 20

 “Yet it pleased the Lord to bruise him; he hath put him to grief: when thou shalt make his soul an offering for sin, he shall see his seed, he shall prolong his days, and the pleasure of the Lord shall prosper in his hand.
-He shall see of the travail of his soul, and shall be satisfied: by his knowledge shall my righteous servant justify many; for they shall bear his iniquities.
+He shall see of the travail of his soul, and shall be satisfied: by his knowledge shall my righteous servant justify many; for he shall bear their iniquities.
 Therefore will I divide him a portion with the great, and he shall divide the spoil with the strong (the overcomers); because he hath poured out his soul with death: and he was numbered with the transgressors; and he bare the sin of many, and made intercession for the transgressors.”
 [Verses 10-12.]12LtMs, Ms 112, 1897, par.
 21

 Herod was convicted.
 The last rays of His merciful light were shining into his sin-hardened heart.
 He felt that this was no common man, for divinity had flashed through humanity.
 At the very time that Christ was encompassed with mockers, adulterers, and murderers, of fathers and mothers, brothers and sisters, Herod felt that he was beholding a God upon His throne.
 He was the Commander of the heavenly hosts, His abode had been with adoring angels, who had joined the anthems of praise with the celestial choir.12LtMs, Ms 112, 1897, par.
 22